arangodb-foxx/util-sessions-local/README.md

 `session.getExpiry()`

-Returns an integer representing the UTC timestamp in milliseconds at which the session will expire, or **Infinity** (indicating the session will never expire) if session expiry is disabled.
+Returns an integer representing the UTC timestamp in milliseconds at which the session will expire, or `Infinity` (indicating the session will never expire) if session expiry is disabled.

-!SUBSECTION Determine the TTL of a session
+### Determine the TTL of a session

 Get a session's time to live.

 `session.getTTL()`

-Returns an integer representing number of milliseconds until the session will expire, or **Infinity** (indicating the session will never expire) if session expiry is disabled.
+Returns an integer representing number of milliseconds until the session will expire, or `Infinity` (indicating the session will never expire) if session expiry is disabled.

 ## License